TRANSITION TO UP HOLLAND HIGH SCHOOL

 • Open Evening – an opportunity for prospective parents and students to visit the school, see the facilities, meet staff and students and hear presentations from the Headteacher and the Junior Leadership Team.

-• Tours of the school are also available during the school day with the Headteacher, another member of the Senior Leadership Team or the Lead for Transition.
+• Tours of the school are also available during the school day with the Headteacher, or the member of the Senior Leadership Team responsible for transition.

 March/May

-• This information is collected and collated by a small transition group of staff at school, including the Lead for Transition, SENCo and Head of Lower School.
+• This information is collected by the Lead for Transition and the SENCo.

-• We endeavour to ensure that all students transitioning from a primary school with more than one other student are placed in a form group with at least one other person of the same gender from that primary school, unless requested to do otherwise.
+• We endeavour to ensure that all students transitioning from a primary school with more than one other student are placed in a form group with at least one other person of the same gender from that primary school.
 We also consider the balance of gender and ability within each form group.

 June/July